kaalam/document.source/jazz_reference/pages/vision_apis_services.md

 ---
-title: APIs and Services
+title: API, Services, Instances, etc.
-summary: What is Jazz (part 4) Introducing the architecture.
+summary: What is Jazz (part 4) More on the architecture.
 sidebar: mydoc_sidebar
 permalink: vision_apis_services.html
 ---

-{% include callout.html content="And finally, **the API**.
-Thanks for reading this far !!" %}
+{% include callout.html content="Thank you for for reading this far.
+This final page on the vision covers some necessary not yet mentioned elements." %}

 ## Other relevant classes required to understand the architecture